Scout MCP Usage Guide

 - What metrics does payment-service emit?

-- Show me all metrics for order-service in the last 24 hours
+- Show me CPU usage for order-service in the last hour

 Alerts